 Facilities & Equipment

-The UCP Wolstein Center is an advanced facility which offers state-of-the-art therapy and rehabilitation areas, including a heated therapy pool, an on-site client workshop and fully equipped adult day support rooms.
+The UCP Wolstein Center is an advanced facility which offers state-of-the-art therapy and rehabilitation areas, including a heated therapy pool, an on-site job training facility and fully equipped adult day support rooms.

 UCP utilizes an on-site pool for both therapeutic and recreational programming for children and adults with disabilities.
 Use of aquatic therapy and recreation allows individuals with physical disabilities the ability to move their bodies in ways that may be difficult on land, build strength and endurance, learn control and provide opportunity for socialization and relaxation.